The rise and fall of ancient Athens

 The Assembly was the most important group in the city.
 Every citizen was able to participate in proposing new laws and to vote on their implementation.

-The Assembly met every nine days at a location called the Pnyx, in the south-east of Athens.
+The Assembly met every nine days at a location called the Pnyx, to the south-west of the Acropolis.

 The Pnyx was a raised platform that was used for the different speakers who were proposing or challenging laws.